jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 Directly under the tabs you have a link to `Edit this user's profile, image and personal preferences.` Clicking that allows you to change the user's personal settings, any setting here can be changed by both user and admin.

-Under `name` you can change the user's name as it will be either displayed on, or has to be typed into login screen.
+Under `name` you can change the user's name as it will be either displayed on or has to be typed into login screen.

 Under `Authentication Provider` you have the option to change the backend that handles the login, by default the only option here will be `default` which means Jellyfin will handle this user, this option is sufficient for most use cases.
 Currently, the only other possibility is to have a LDAP server handle the login by installing the LDAP-Auth plugin.
 Note that if you wish to change a user's provider to LDAP after creating it in Jellyfin the username needs to be identical to the user's UID in LDAP, including capitalization.